MicahElliott/ttypist/README.md

 - `TTYP_PENSECS` — time penalty in seconds; miss 3 words -> 3s (default `1`)
 - `TTYP_MINWPM` — minimum WPM to complete for successful exit (default `50`)
 - `TTYP_MINACC` — minimum accuracy to complete (default `95`)

+Sessions are logged by default to `~/.local/share/ttypist/ttypist-sessions.log`, word stats to `~/.local/share/ttypist/ttypist-words.log`.
+These can be used to see improvements over time, and identify words that need extra practice.

 ## Word list source